Empowering Every Role in Language Education

 Witnessing our collaboration acknowledged by the rigorous ISTE Seal process is a testament to our joint commitment to delivering unique digital education experiences.”
 Alexis Walter, Managing Director at Avallain.

-Swiss EdTech innovator Avallain raises 8 million euros from Round2 Capital
+Swiss edtech innovator Avallain raises 8 million euros from Round2 Capital

-Lustmühle, December 14, 2022 – Avallain, the award-winning Swiss provider of cutting-edge e-learning and EdTech solutions, which works with leading premium brands worldwide, has succeeded in securing a second growth financing amounting to EUR 8 million from the European investment fund for revenue-based finance and growth financing, Round2 Capital.
+Lustmühle, December 14, 2022 – Avallain, the award-winning Swiss provider of cutting-edge e-learning and edtech solutions, which works with leading premium brands worldwide, has succeeded in securing a second growth financing amounting to EUR 8 million from the European investment fund for revenue-based finance and growth financing, Round2 Capital.

 The company’s founders Ursula Suter and Ignatz Heinz continue to control the company as majority shareholders.
 The aim of this funding round is to provide solid support for the company’s strong growth and pace of innovation.

-In the pandemic EdTech boom of recent years, Avallain proved itself as a reliably positioned pioneer and long-standing partner to the education world, enjoying considerable growth as a result.
+In the pandemic edtech boom of recent years, Avallain proved itself as a reliably positioned pioneer and long-standing partner to the education world, enjoying considerable growth as a result.

-The award-winning EdTech scale-up Avallain, founded in 2002, pursues the mission of unleashing human potential through innovative, technology-enabled education, enabling quality-driven companies and organizations to create and operate highly interactive e-learning solutions.
+The award-winning edtech scale-up Avallain, founded in 2002, pursues the mission of unleashing human potential through innovative, technology-enabled education, enabling quality-driven companies and organizations to create and operate highly interactive e-learning solutions.
 Round2 Capital recognized the company’s great potential as recently as 2020, when it invested a 7-figure amount in the emerging scale-up.

 Now, the Vienna-based investment fund and European pioneer in revenue-based finance, which invests in leading technology and software scale-ups in Europe, has further strengthened the partnership and provided another EUR 8 million in growth financing, on a revenue-based basis as well as with a minority equity component, to the Swiss scale-up.
 Once again, i5invest acted as advisor to Avallain AG and supported the growth financing transaction with Round2 Capital.